-Thomas McDonagh, Secretary
+Thomas McDonagh, Chairperson

 Thomas McDonagh is an environmental/social justice activist, originally from Dublin, but based in Latin America for over 8 years.
 He has volunteered and worked for NGOs and grassroots groups across the region- from an indigenous women-lead weaving co-operative in Guatemala to grassroots environmental justice groups in Colombia.
 His most recent work, based in Bolivia but working regionally in the Andes, has been focused on campaigns against the free trade and investment regime; documenting climate impacts and alternatives; researching corporate strategies and community resistance strategies in the context of land and resource conflicts; and supporting resistance struggles to extractive projects.
 Thomas has been a LASC member for almost ten years.

 Úna McGrath has worked in administrative and accounting roles for the past 20 years and is currently bookkeeper & administrator for a Charity.
 She has over 12 years of experience working in non-profit sector management, as she has managed accounts and Irish Aid reports for 80:20 Educating & Acting for a better World since January 2007.
 A passionate linguist, she has a BA in Language & Cultural Studies with Spanish from UCC and a Postgraduate Diploma in EFL from UCD.
 Her interest in Latin America was spurred by her many visits to South America, in particular Brazil, Peru and Argentina.
 Having a particular interest in youth work, Úna also volunteers at the Youth Café project in Wicklow Town.

 Tomás Lynch, Secretary